cheryl-barnes/Predation_TrophicStability/README.md

-# PollockPredation
+# PollockPredation - Forthcoming
-Spatiotemporal variation in consumption of Walleye Pollock (Gadus chalcogrammus) by major groundfish predators in the Gulf of Alaska
+Development of a predation index for Walleye Pollock (Gadus chalcogrammus) to assess trophic stability in the Gulf of Alaska

 data sources and script files - forthcoming